MikeZ2001/MikeZ2001/README.md

 GitHub Link: https://github.com/UniNaDev/OOBD2021-PlanningAziendale

-## Ratatouille 23 - University project
+## Ratatouille 23 - University project - Android Mobile and Java Desktop App

 Ratatouille23 is a system aimed at supporting the management and operation of restaurant businesses.
 The system consists of a performant and reliable application through which users can enjoy the system's functionality in an intuitive, quick and pleasant way.